BearGryllsTV/boilerplate/gitlab-checklists/redesign-website/developer.md

 ## Accessibility
 - [ ] Conduct a Lighthouse test (using Chrome Dev Tools) and check for any quick accessibility improvements that can be made
+- [ ] Ensure all images have explicit widths and heights

 Identify and resolve common issues: